YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    -E[XTENSION_COUNT]=integer

-For more information on specifying the EXTENSION_COUNT, refer to `“Segment Qualifiers” <./gde.html#segment-qualifiers>`_.
+For more information on specifying the EXTENSION_COUNT, refer to :ref:`segment-qualifiers`.

 ~~~~~~~~~~~~
 -FLUSH_TIME